Open-ended working trips known as “working holidays” are starting to catch on in the U.S. Here are the basics.

 A Working Holiday allows someone to visit a country for longer than the average tourist with the opportunity to take on short-term jobs to save money or at least help fund the trip.
 Many people seek short-term jobs in multiple regions as a way to explore that country in-depth.
-In some cases a working holiday also refers to the specific type of visa needed to embark on this style of trip.
-The idea is to have an adventure, make friends from around the world, and try new things!
+In some cases, a working holiday also refers to the specific type of visa needed to embark on this style of trip.
+The idea is to have an adventure, make international friends, and try new things!

 Where can I go?

 U.S. citizens can travel on a working holiday in Australia, Canada, Ireland, New Zealand, Singapore, and South Korea.
 InterExchange currently only offers work and travel programs to Australia, New Zealand, and Canada.

 What are the requirements?

 Each country has specific requirements, but generally, the minimum age is 18.